peter88213/nv_xx/docs/book_view.md

 When double-clicking on a link, or clicking on
-![${Go to}](images/goto.png), the link is opened with the standard application for the link\'s file type.
+![${Go to}](images/goto.png), the link is opened with the standard application for the link's file type.

 > **Hint**
 >
 > If you want to open certain linked files with another application
 > than the standard application, you can provide a *novelibre*
-> \"launcher\" setting.
+> "launcher" setting.
 For this, just create a text file named
 > **launchers.ini** in the `.novx/config` directory (where all
 > configuration files are stored).
 Here you can assign applications to
 > the file extensions.